RedBeret/WeatherApp/README.md

    - **Description:** Users should have the ability to provide comments about their experiences with the weather in different cities.
 These comments should be stored and displayed for reference.

-## Technical Implementation

-- **Version Control:** Leveraged Git for version control, with a clear branching strategy for feature integration.
-- **Peer Review:** Conducted thorough peer reviews to maintain code quality and foster knowledge sharing within the team.
-- **Agile Practices:** Utilized Agile practices to prioritize tasks, track progress, and adapt to changes swiftly.

 ## Future Directions

 - **Adaptability for Different Screen Sizes:** Plan to enhance the interface to be more adaptable to different screen sizes without a full responsive design implementation.